guettli/open-source-paas/README.md

 Function-as-a-Service solutions are welcome, too.

-Please ping me, if you know an open source solution which is not on the list yet.
+Please ping me, if you know an open source solution which is not on the list yet or if you just want chat/talk about this topic.
+Direct messages are welcome.

 # Vague Goal